YconquestY/cs-629/README.md

 ## Design Notes

 - You may use the * operator to perform scalar multiplications, so there is no need to implement your own multiplier.
 Bluespec will instantiate a multiplier where you place the *.
-Because multipliers are expensive, you should not instantiate more than one.
+Because multipliers are expensive, and the goal is to explore a folded computation, you should not instantiate more than one for this lab.
 - Ignore integer overflow in your design
 - To debug your code, we *highly* recommend using `$display();` statements throughout your code. `display();` functions similarly to `printf();`.
 Eg. `display("1+2=%d", 3);`.
 - You may want to define an enum using a typedef enum for your module's states.